Never assume hotel or hostel prices are fixed. Book right and massive savings are possible on UK and worldwide rooms.

 No-frills hotels in London and Edinburgh from £25

-As long as you've no aversion to orange, Easyhotels is another option.
-It has pads in London, Luton, Glasgow and Edinburgh, with simple rooms from about £25 a night.
+As long as you've not got a aversion to orange, Easyhotels is another option.
+It has pads in London, Luton, Glasgow and Edinburgh and more, with simple rooms from about £25 a night.
 Again, the earlier you book, the better the chance of a lower price.

 The no-frills Tune Hotels chain has London rooms from £30 or sometimes less with promos.
 It’s run on the budget airline model: while it’s clean and does the job, guests pay a few quid extra for towels, TV use and housekeeping.